AttackOnJasper/University-notes/psych253/psych253.md

 	- Low-ball technique (raise price)
 - Weak situational pressure / strong person factor -> attitudes predict behavior

+### Theory of planned behavior
+- first level: Attitude toward the behavior, Subjective norms (other people's attitudes & behaviors), perceived control
+- second level: behavior intention (e.g. I m going to start next week)
+- final level: behavior

 ## Module 12 Self-Fulfilling Prophecies and Intergroup Relations

 ### Self-Fulfilling Prophecies
-- Definition: a prediction made that is initially not true, but becomes true because the prediction is made
+- Definition: **a prediction made that is initially not true, but becomes true because the prediction is made**
 	- e.g. stock market: everyone thinks the market would crash -> sell all stocks -> crash
-- Teacher Expectancy Effect (Rosenthal and Jacobson)
-	- Idea: teacher's expectation about how start a student is going to be actually determines how smart that student will become
+- Teacher Expectancy Effect / Rosenthal Effect / Pygmalion Effect (Rosenthal and Jacobson) teacher's expectation about how start a student is going to be actually determines how smart that student will become
 - Zanna and Pack (1975)
-	- Women rate themselves about whether they are traditional, then interact with attractive / not-attractive guys to find out what kind of women they like
+	- Women evaluated themselves about whether they are traditional (through anagram test), then interact with attractive / not-attractive guys to find out what kind of women they like
 	- Would like to investigate whether the women would change their performance on performing a task based on what the men like
 	- Women would change to become more traditional / non traditional based on their desired men's expectations
 - Word, Zanna, and Cooper 1974
-	- Idea: racial stereotype influence behavior
+	- Idea: racial stereotypes influence behavior
 	- Let interviewer treat white guys as black guys
-	- Result: white guys perform very bad (worse than black guys)
+	- Result: white guys performed very bad (worse than black guys)
 - Pieces of self-fulfilling prophecies
-	- **Confirmation bias**: see what u expect to see
+	- **Confirmation bias**: see what u expect/ wish to see
 		- Darley & Gross 1983
 			- ask watching a girl taking test & determine what kind of student she is
 			- see 2 backgrounds: rich / poor (social-economic status)
 			- difficult to tell how smart she is from her answers
 			- Result: rich -> smart; poor -> dumb
 	- **Confirmatory Hypothesis Testing**: getting people to say what you expect
+		- ask biased questions that people are likely to answer in ways that support your hypothesis
 		- Snyder and Swann 1978 (extraverted / interverted)
-			- groups sound like interverts / extraverts based on questions they got asked
+			- 1. if people think there are more extraverts in the group, they will pick more extraverted questions
+			- 2. Subjects who interviewed different groups of people would ask with biased questions
 	- **Behavioural Confirmation**: cause people to act the way you expect
 		- e.g. teacher expectancy effect study
 		- Snyder, Tanke, and Berscheid 1977
-			- give men the fake photos of girls they talk to -> behavior changed -> women act in accord with the stereotype
+			- give men the fake photos of girls they talk to -> behavior changed -> use confirmatory hypothesis testing to confirm physical attractiveness stereotypes -> women act in accord with the stereotype

 ### Stereotypes <-> Self-fulfilling prophecies
+- Stereotype creates self-fulfilling prophecies -> impair people's abilities
 - Crocker and Major 1987
+	- infer stereotyped people had lower self-esteem
 - Major, Spencer, Schmader, Wolfe, and Crocker
 	- bias primed: black won't feel bad
 	- not primed: black will feel bad
+	- stereotyped groups do not have low self esteem

 ### Stereotypes Threat and Achievement
-- Study (Spencer, Steele, and Quinn, 1999): Women and Math (differe when w/ or w/o gender difference)
+- Study (Spencer, Steele, and Quinn, 1999): Women and Math
+	- women did much better upon being told there were no gender differences
 - Study (Steele and Aronson 1995): Black & white verbal performance (differ when diagnostic or non-diagnostic)
 - Commercials and women's career aspirations (Davis, Spencer)
 	- women fear that others would reduce them to a negative stereotype

+### Subtyping & subgrouping
+- **Subtyping** Accommodating individuals who deviate from one’s stereotype by thinking them as “exceptions to the rule.”
+	- e.g. Woody - 四川人不会吃辣, male scientists treat female scientists as exceptions to normal females
+- **subgrouping** Accommodating individuals who deviate from one’s stereotype by forming a new stereotype about this subset of the group.

 ## Module 13 Social Psychology and Health